Sleep & Down Syndrome

 Sleep Studies

-In 2011, the American Academy of Pediatrics recommended all children with Down syndrome have a polysomnography (PSG), or a sleep study, by 4 years of age.
+(pictured left: Polysomnography (sleep study) record of sleep) In 2011, the American Academy of Pediatrics recommended all children with Down syndrome have a polysomnography (PSG), or a sleep study, by 4 years of age.
 The PSG consists of a night of observed sleep during which professionals measure brain waves, the oxygen level in the blood, heart rate, breathing, and eye and leg movements.
 Children who are unable to have a PSG due to lack of access or inability to tolerate the conditions might have a home sleep study or home pulse oximetry.

-Studies have shown parents are often unable to correctly predict whether their child with Down syndrome has a sleep breathing disorder.
+Studies have shown parents are often unable to correctly predict whether their child with Down syndrome has a sleep-breathing disorder.
 This is why it is so important to have testing done by professionals (Friedman et al., 2018; Shott et al., 2006).
 However, it can still be beneficial for caregivers to know what signs and symptoms to watch for.

 Treatments